Novels, stories, poetry

 Born in Newark, New Jersey, and attending Syracuse University, Crane became a journalist in New York.
-Much of his subsequent writing was journalism, exposing local corruption, making enemies of the police, and later covering foreign wars.
+Much of his subsequent writing was journalism, exposing local corruption, making enemies of police, and covering foreign wars.

 He couldn't find a publisher for his first short novel, Maggie: A Girl of the Streets (1893), a grim study of a prostitute and life in the slums.
 He borrowed money to print it himself—selling all of nearly one hundred copies.

 Failing as a novelist, he turned to poetry and found a reluctant publisher for The Black Riders and Other Lines (1895).
 Today these brief, blunt poems with their caustic comments about a capricious, uncaring God and the meaninglessness of life can seem at first rather sophomoric, but they grow strangely on you once you get used to Crane's directness.
 At the time they won him attention and some later critics have claimed they were precursors of the French symbolist movement and of the imagism that has dominated twentieth-century poetry, though this seems a stretch.
 Crane himself had no such pretensions and didn't even like to call his untitled free verse "poetry"—it was just some "lines".
-(Read some samples of these and other Crane verses.)

 It was his second short novel, The Red Badge of Courage (1895), that made him famous.
 It concerns a young Union soldier who loses and then recovers his bravery during the American Civil War.
 It was praised by veterans for its realistic depiction of the experience of fighting in the war, despite Crane being born years after the conflict had ended.